 Move switches in the Do not save field box to select the objects that will not be included in the backup.

-- Move the switch next to Owner to the Yes position to include commands that set object ownership.
+- Move the switch next to Owner to the Yes position to exclude commands that set object ownership.

-- Move the switch next to Privilege to the Yes position to include commands that create access privileges.
+- Move the switch next to Privilege to the Yes position to exclude commands that create access privileges.

-- Move the switch next to Tablespace to the Yes position to include tablespaces.
+- Move the switch next to Tablespace to the Yes position to exclude tablespaces.

-- Move the switch next to Unlogged table data to the Yes position to include the contents of unlogged tables.
+- Move the switch next to Unlogged table data to the Yes position to exclude the contents of unlogged tables.

 Move switches in the Queries field box to specify the type of statements that should be included in the backup.

 - Move the switch next to Use Column Inserts to the Yes position to dump the data in the form of INSERT statements and include explicit column names.
 Please note: this may make restoration from backup slow.

 - Move the switch next to Use Insert commands to the Yes position to dump the data in the form of INSERT statements rather than using a COPY command.
 Please note: this may make restoration from backup slow.